Part IV

 Leaf (Air): breath, communication, renewal

-To live lawfully meant acting with awareness of consequence.
+To live lawfully with land meant acting with consequence in mind.

 You did not burn without ceremony.